luqmansen/es-qlite/README.md

 | 50K | **40.3 MB** | 48.1 MB | 1.1 GB | 1.1 GB | **27x less** |
 | 100K | **54.0 MB** | 79.4 MB | 1.1 GB | 1.3 GB | **22x less** |

-**Key takeaways:**
-- es-sqlite uses **22-195x less memory** than OpenSearch across all document sizes
-- Idle: **5.5 MB** vs **1.0 GB** — the JVM heap (512 MB) plus off-heap memory (Lucene segments, direct buffers, thread stacks) dominates OpenSearch's footprint
-- At 100K body size with 1593 documents, es-sqlite peaks at **79 MB** vs OpenSearch's **1.3 GB**
-- es-sqlite memory grows sub-linearly with data size (SQLite's page cache is bounded); OpenSearch stays relatively flat due to its pre-allocated JVM heap
+**basically:** OpenSearch's ~1 GB floor is the JVM heap, not the data. es-sqlite idles at **5.5 MB** because there's no VM.
+If your use case fits, you skip that whole tax.
+Memory grows sub-linearly since SQLite's page cache is bounded.

-## OpenSearch API Compatibility
+## API Compatibility

-Tested with the official [`opensearch` Rust crate](https://crates.io/crates/opensearch) v2.3.0 and validated against a real OpenSearch 2.17.1 instance.
+Tested with the [`opensearch` Rust crate](https://crates.io/crates/opensearch) v2.3.0 and validated against real OpenSearch 2.17.1.

 | Category | Compatible |
 |---|---|